RNikhitha/Phone-Directory-App/README.md

 # Phone-Directory-App
 ### This app helps to view the details of all staff in different categories using API
 ##### Phone directory that app will give to access the person’s contact number makes to contact them
+To access the app, go the apk folder and download the .apk file on the phone to access.

 ## Functionalities: